Rabcor/Heavy-Bass-EE/README.md

 # Installation

+Move all `.json` files to

+`~/.config/easyeffects/output`

+or

+`~/.var/app/com.github.wwmm.EasyEffects/config/easyeffects/output`

-Move all `.json` files to `~/.config/easyeffects/output` or `~/.var/app/com.github.wwmm.EasyEffects/config/easyeffects/output` depending on how you installed easyeffects.
+depending on how you installed EasyEffects.

 # Additional Info
 The preamp is set to -5db for the bass enhancer because it is increasing bass volume by 4.5db, this is done to protect your hardware and prevent clipping.